Blog

 Posted by Jenni Catron on Aug 25, 2021 2:19:40 PM

-Whether it’s turnover within your own team, stories you’re hearing from others, or the inconvenience of a lack of staff at your favorite restaurant.
-Team members are moving around.
-They are making new decisions about what they want to do, where they want to work, why they want to work there.
+Whether it’s changes within your own team, stories you’re hearing from others, or the inconvenience of a lack of staff at your favorite restaurant, turnover seems constant.
+Employees are making new decisions about what they want to do, where they want to work, why they want to work there.
 And we are in a place as leaders and employers where we are having to be competitive in order to keep great talent.
-The war on talent is a growing concern for every leader.
+The war on talent is an ongoing concern for every leader.

 Being intentional in how we're selecting and building our team should always be a top priority, but this is incredibly important right now.